FIELD AUDIT · SHUFFLE/MINES

 Per-game RTP context at the Shuffle grid

-Per the audit-set sample, Shuffle's published per-game RTP openly appears for crash, dice, and plinko at 99 percent.
-For mines specifically, the figure does not appear in the same published location; we treat this as the per-game gap rather than fabricating a number.
+Per the coverage sample, Shuffle's published per-game RTP openly appears for crash, dice, and plinko at 99 percent.
+For the Shuffle Mines RTP figure specifically, the number does not appear in the same published location; we treat this as the per-game gap rather than fabricating a number.

 Honest framing of the Shuffle mines RTP figure

 • Cluster baseline expected: Shuffle's published originals run at 99 percent on the three games where the figure is openly published (crash, dice, plinko).
-The most likely figure for mines at the brand baseline is also 99 percent.
+The most likely figure for mines at Shuffle baseline is also 99 percent.

 • Pending operator confirmation: until Shuffle publishes the mines-specific RTP figure separately, we treat it as 99 percent expected with named "pending" status.